KomalJaved01/Physical-Design-using-openlane-Sky130/README.md

 Now we can calculate different characteristics such as I/O rise/fall transition time.
 To calculate rise time click on the point over the plot where voltage is 20 % of supply voltage and then click on the point where it is 80% of supply voltage. the difference between these two times is the output rise transition time which is 0.06 in our case.

 ![](ngspice3.PNG)

+#Day 4
+In day 4, we extracted lef file for our custom cell and included the cell in merged.lef file.
+We also performed cts analysis and STA with ideal and real clocks.

+There are certain guidlines that must be followed while designing a standard cell:
+- IO ports must lie on intersection of tracks
+- Width of standard cell must be odd multiple of horizontal track pitch
+- Height of standard cell must be odd multiple of vertical track pitch

+To observe whether our design fulfills these guidlines open grid on magic.